Warfields/HomePage/linuxTips.rst

 - fortune-mod
     + Fortune draws from a huge database of quotes and displays one at random.
       It maybe insightful, it maybe a funny joke, or fortune may downright insult you.
 I do recomend adding a ``fortune -s`` to your ``.bashrc``
 - cowsay
     + Make cows say whatever you like!
     + ``fortune | cowsay``
 - screen
     + Screen creates a virtual terminal in the curent terminal.
 This is amazing for quick bash scripts or running multiple commands on a remote server.
 - watch
     + Ever wanted to run the same command every X timeframe?
 Well now you can, combine with screen to create something easier than a cronjob.
     + ``watch "fortune | cowsay"``
 - sl
     + acidentally type sl instead of ls, welp you now have a steam locamotive!
+- sshfs
+    + This is nice if you're moving a lot of different files between remote systems.
+Basicall files on those systems will show up like they are locally available.
+The only requirement is that you can ssh to the remote client.
+    + ``alias fsIsengard="sshfs warfield@isengard.mines.edu:/u/au/cx/warfield``

 What Linux Does for Free
 ------------------------